particle1331/ok-transformer/docs/intro.md

 <!-- Place this tag in your head or just before your close body tag. -->
 <script async defer src="https://buttons.github.io/buttons.js"></script>

-This repo contains a collection of Jupyter notebooks on some machine learning topic that run end-to-end after some minimal initial setup (such as setting up the directory structure and downloading the required datasets).
-The name of this collection is inspired by the following study:
+This repository contains a collection of Jupyter notebooks on some machine learning topic that run end-to-end after some minimal initial setup, such as setting up the directory structure, downloading the required datasets, and setting up the environment.

+The name of this collection is from the following study which I found to be inspiring, or at least, reassuring:

 ```text
 Brackbill D, Centola D (2020) Impact of network structure on collective